rorsut99/DataSpin1PRB2025/README.md

 by Ruairidh Sutcliffe, Kathleen Hart, Gil Refael and Arun Paramekanti

 ## File details:
 All files are saved in the JLD2 format.
+Refer to original work for details of simulations and further model parameters.

 ### Files for Figure 2
 fig2.jld2:<br />